 The LDS9 is a 9 V regulated power supply with a ripple voltage of less than 10 mV RMS.
+Its

-Its features include a current limit for short circuit and overload protection, an on/off switch with an LED indicator, and a switchable AC input voltage (115 or 230 VAC).
+DET1B includes the features include a current limit for short circuit and overload protection, an on/off switch with an LED indicator, and a switchable AC input voltage (115 or 230 VAC).